sjsafranek/blogengine/content/characters/tinybones.md

 Knowing that the road ahead could be dangerous for the young gnome, Jesper offered to guide [Eli](/characters/eli-blackwell) to Waterdeep.
 "Bandits sometimes patrol the Trade Way, little one.
 I offer you my service.
 I shall guide you to Waterdeep.
 As you could presume from my particular physical appearance the bandits tend to leave me alone."

+[Eli](/characters/eli-blackwell) smiles, "Sure!
+I would love the company."

+Jesper and [Eli](/characters/eli-blackwell) walked side by side to Waterdeep.
+Chatting the entire way.